-Bernie Sanders made headlines by praising Cuba’s literacy program during the 2020 presidential primaries.
+Bernie Sanders infamously made headlines by praising Cuba’s literacy program during the 2020 presidential primaries as well as various times through his “career.”
 He’s also on record praising Cuba’s public transportation system and healthcare system, saying that they deserve praise for the good that they’ve done.
-Here is the truth about life in Cuba under the Castro regime, along with some fantastic memes to help drive the point home that socialism never works, even if some idiot praises a tiny party that is moderately successful.
+Here is the truth about life in Cuba under the Castro regime, along with some fantastic memes to help drive the point home that socialism never works, even if some idiot praises a tiny part that is moderately successful.

 Poverty Is Rampant

 The average Cuban lives on less than $15 US dollars a month.
 Don’t be fooled by Instagram pictures of picturesque buildings and back drops.
 These are mainly taken in the parts of the country where tourists are allowed and that the government has spent millions of dollars fixing and upgrading.

 Models and Tourists Don’t Share the Ugly Parts

 We found these pictures while looking at Cuba.
 Look at the first three pictures: A lovely woman in a lovely dress with a perfect backdrop.
 However, we found the uncropped version of the third picture below.

 This picture is perfect: only the model is in focus with an old, but clean street behind her.
 However, a simple internet search found the same picture below.
 Note how in the original the unsightly laundry hanging out of someone’s balcony is cropped out to give a more pleasant impression.

 This picture was posted displaying a young, attractive couple enjoying a beautiful day out on the ocean.
 There is no mention about how the people helping them are being oppressed by the government, practically starving because of the socialist government practices.

 Government mandated demonstrations, protests, and celebrations